Introduction to mlld

 Your task

-Write two sentences, with each as its own short paragraph:
+IMPORTANT: Write two sentences, with each as its own short paragraph:

 • Write ONLY ONE sentence where you share your opinion about mlld.
 I'm just checking it out and considering using it.